USA and the UK

 Any person who wants to immigrate to the United States must take a medical examination and receive certain vaccinations.
 The package which applicants receive from the NVC will explain which medical examinations and vaccinations need to be taken.

 What is the Interview Stage?

-Once you have sent your application to the NVC with all your required documents, your application will be processed.
+Once you have sent your application to the NVC with all of your required documents, your application will then be processed.
 The NVC will determine whether you meet the necessary requirements.
 If they are satisfied, an interview will be arranged at the U.S. embassy or consulate in your country of residence.

 The interview is the last stage of the F2B visa application process, and it is a vital part of it.
 The embassy/consulate will have a copy of your application at the interview.
 An official from the embassy will interview you and decide whether to accept or reject your F2B visa application.

 If you are successful, the U.S. embassy/consulate will stamp the visa in your passport, and you will be permitted to travel to the United States.

 You will also be given a sealed packet, which you must not open.
 You need to take this packet with you when you travel to the United States.
 A U.S. immigration official will open it when you arrive at the U.S. airport.

 The interview stage of the process can be a nervous time for applicants.
 For support and guidance on the interview, call us now on +1 844 290 6312.